joehil/sml2mqtt/README.md

 # sml2mqtt
-ESP8266 send sml to MQTT
+ESP8266 reads data from Logarex electricity meter and sends those data to MQTT